Black bean beef short ribs

 - Organic short-grain brown rice, to serve

 Slow-cooking a stew helps break down all the ingredients, making it easier on our digestion.
-This is a wonderful warming dinner, perfect if you’re craving a take away, but want something a little healthier.
+These black bean beef short ribs make a wonderful warming dinner; perfect for a healthy ‘fakeaway’.

 - Preheat the oven to 200°C/400°F/gas mark 6.
 Put the ribs in a roasting tin, put in the oven and roast for about 40 minutes or until they brown, turning them halfway through.
 Remove and put to one side.
 Turn the oven down to 170°C/350°F/Gas Mark 4.